rapidsai-community/notebooks-contrib/getting_started_materials/README.md

 - Decomposition & Dimensionality Reduction
 - Time Series

-While we look at cuML , we'll take a look at how further on how to increase your speed up with [XGBoost](https://machinelearningmastery.com/gentle-introduction-xgboost-applied-machine-learning/), scale it out with Dask XGboost, then see how to use cuML for Dimensionality Reduction and Clustering.
+While we look at cuML, we'll take a look at how further on how to increase your speed up with [XGBoost](https://machinelearningmastery.com/gentle-introduction-xgboost-applied-machine-learning/), scale it out with Dask XGboost, then see how to use cuML for Dimensionality Reduction and Clustering.
 - [latest RAPIDS cuML documentation](https://docs.rapids.ai/api)
 - [RAPIDS cuML GitHub repo](https://github.com/rapidsai/cuml)